Skip to main content

 Acurast Orchestrator

-The Acurast Orchestrator is a centerpiece of the consensus layer, combining the orchestration (i.e., the scheduling of jobs and enabling the liquid matching) of the Processor’s computational resources and Consumers.
-The orchestrator plays an essential role in the definition, agreement, and enforcement of value exchange between processors and consumers.
+The Acurast Orchestrator is a centerpiece of the consensus layer, combining the orchestration (i.e., the scheduling of deployments and enabling the liquid matching) of the Processor’s computational resources and Developers.
+The orchestrator plays an essential role in the definition, agreement, and enforcement of value exchange between processors and developers.

-Every agreement between processor and consumer is specified in an entity called job.
-The job specifies (i) a set of instructions that are executed on the processor, (ii) its scheduling parameters, and (iii) settlement configuration (i.e., where the output is further processed or persisted), and (iv) finally, the rewards.
+Every agreement between processor and developer is specified in an entity called deployment.
+The deployment specifies (i) a set of instructions that are executed on the processor, (ii) its scheduling parameters, and (iii) settlement configuration (i.e., where the output is further processed or persisted), and (iv) finally, the rewards.

 The orchestrator reward is a core mechanism of the Acurast Protocol, formed by two flows